meettanmaysinha/pedagogical-agent-extension/README.md

 ## Citation and References
-This extension was modified from [StickyLand](https://github.com/xiaohk/stickyland)
+This extension was developed with reference to [StickyLand](https://github.com/xiaohk/stickyland)

 ```bibTeX
 @inproceedings{wangStickyLandBreakingLinear2022,